 Most of the mandated social benefits are not taxable amounts.
 These contributions, as well as the mentioned allowances, are deducted before the computation of taxation.
 The PHF, on the other hand, involves a more complex calculation.
 Employees are not required to provide an annual declaration unless their yearly income is more than RMB 120,000.

 We Can Make the Salary Package in China Easy for You

-A Global PEO such as New Horizons Global Partners can assist you through the entire endeavor of providing employees with salary packages that are in accordance with the provisions of the law.
+A Global PEO such as Horizons can assist you through the entire endeavor of providing employees with salary packages that are in accordance with the provisions of the law.